benjinyc/benjinyc.github.io/_posts/2018-02-09-awd_versus_4wd.md

 ---
 layout: post
-title: "Meniscus status II"
+title: "AWD, 4WD, What's the Difference?"
 date: 2018-02-09
-categories: meniscus
+categories: tech
 ---
 Because Jekyll grabs the first paragraph you will not need to wrap the excerpt in p tags, which is already done for you.
 These tags can be removed with the following if you’d prefer: